rashidsaf/behat-google-place-autocomplete/README.md

 For example, if you're environment is the Medology standard setup, you can use Safari and navigate to `vnc://behatgoogleplaceautocomplete.local`.

+Before you can run the tests, you need to add an [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) for the Google Geocode feature.
+Please replace `YOUR_API_KEY` in the web/index.html file with your API key.

 Once the browser is running, you can execute your Behat tests as follows:

 ```bash